0bbedCode/SimpleBlock/README.md

 Simplewall from Henry++ & AdAway for Android was my Inspiration for making this tool for windows
 Also with ManifestV3 AdBlockers on Chromium Based Browsers are Nerfed

+For any mispells or errors im sorry i am not the best with English I try